backdrop-contrib/jquery_migrate/README.md

-If you maintain a module with legacy code, and you're not sure, if it will work with the upcoming jQuery 4 version, install this module on your dev instance and click through what your module provides.
+If you maintain a module with legacy code, and you're not sure, if it will work with the upcoming jQuery 4 version, install this module on your dev instance, make sure you switch to jQuery v3
+(on admin/config/development/jquery) and click through what your module provides.

 While doing that, keep an eye on the browser console. jQuery migrate will provide helpful log info like for example `JQMIGRATE: jQuery.fn.bind() is